calizarr/resume/Markdown_Resume.md

   * **Benson Hill Biosystems**
       * Developed high throughput phenotyping pipeline using HTPheno, R, and Python for a homegrown imaging system for internal use.
+      * Developed an RNA-seq pipeline to discover novel transcripts using structural annotations, new genome assembly, and set intersections.

 ### Bioinformatics Skills ###
   * NGS data analysis: *RNA-seq, ChIP-seq, variant calling*